cloudify/cloudify.github.io/_posts/2017-12-28-using-the-typescript-type-system-to-validate-express-handlers.md

 ---
 title:  "Using the TypeScript type system to validate Express handlers"
 layout: post
-tags: [coding]
+tags: [typescript, express, typesafe]
 ---

 In this post I'll describe a powerful technique for using the TypeScript type system to verify at build time that request handlers and middlewares receive the validated types they expect and generate the expected response types.
 This technique makes the code more robust without adding any runtime overhead.

 ## Unsafe request handlers